-All TTUHSC research studies shall utilize one of the TTUHSC Informed Consent templates found in iRIS.
+All TTUHSC research studies shall utilize one of the TTUHSC Informed Consent templates found in Cayuse.
 These templates include all of the necessary elements of a consent document outlined in 45 CFR 46.116 and 21 CFR 50.25.
 A copy of the consent shall be given to the person signing the form.
 The Principal Investigator shall maintain all original consent documents.
 Original paper documents, once scanned into the electronic health record, become the source document.
 After scanning into the electronic medical record, the paper document may be destroyed.

-3.13.1 Written Consent Form Signed by Subject or Representative presentation to the subject or the subject's representative.
+3.13.1 Written Consent Form Signed by Subject or Representative

+• The PI or designee must provide the opportunity to discuss the informed consent with the subject, reviewing all of the elements, preferably during a face-to-face presentation to the subject or the subject's representative.
 The PI shall allow the subject or the representative adequate opportunity to read, review and consider the consent document before it is signed.
 A signed and dated copy of the document shall be given to the person signing the form, unless the investigator has requested and received approval from the IRB to waive this requirement.
 The requirement that the consent be signed may be waived by the IRB on a case-by-case basis following a written request and justification by the investigator.